 The church was designed in Neo-Classical style and is expressive representative of this style.

 This is seen immediately when looking at the entrance – porch with eight massive Corinthian columns.
-Also the interior represents this style – it is adorned with columns too and has fine ceiling with barrel vaults.
+Also, the interior represents this style – it is adorned with columns too and has a fine ceiling with barrel vaults.

-Some of more famous artworks here are statue of Saint Marinus by the famous Adamo Tadolini and a painting by legendary Elisabetta Sirani.
+Some of the more famous artworks here are a statue of Saint Marinus by the famous Adamo Tadolini and a painting by legendary Elisabetta Sirani.

 Next to the church stands bell tower which is older than the church, it is built in the 17th century.

 Basilica is depicted on the ten cents coin of Sanmarinese euro coins.